Regulation

 Recently Promulgated Amendments

-Amendments to 310 CMR 9.00 were promulgated in November 2022.
+Amendments to 310 CMR 9.00 were promulgated in January 2024.

 Proposed Amendments & Public Comment

-Public Notice: English | Español | 中文 | 中文(繁體) | Kreyòl Ayisyen | ភាសាខ្មែរ | Português | Tiếng Việt
+Revised Public Notice: English | Español | 中文 | 中文(繁體) | Kreyòl Ayisyen | ភាសាខ្មែរ | Português | Tiếng Việt

-Public Hearings and Public Comment Period
+Public Information Sessions and Public Hearings

-MassDEP will conduct two virtual public hearings:
+MassDEP conducted two public hearings:

-MassDEP - BWR, Waterways Program
+MassDEP - BWR Waterways Program

-Attention: Waterways - Chelsea MHP Comments
+Attention: Waterways Resilience Comments

 100 Cambridge Street, 9th Floor